Fazmin/Short-Scripts-Collection/README.md

-# Short Scripts and One line commands collection
+# Short Scripts and One-line commands

 ## Collection of useful short scripts